sbl-sdsc/mmtf-pyspark/docs/MacLinuxInstallation.md

 ### Install mmtfPyspark
 If you do not have anaconda installed, all the following `pip ...` should be replaced with `python -m pip ...`

-To install mmtfPyspark, make sure you have pip:
+To install mmtfPyspark, make sure you have pip installed:

 ```
 pip --version
 ```

-To install pip on your mac:
+To install pip on MacOS:
 ```
 sudo easy_install pip
 ```